tt6746690/cv_project/papers/denoising/README.md

 + [2017_learning_deep_cnn_denoiser_prior_for_image_restoration](2017_learning_deep_cnn_denoiser_prior_for_image_restoration.pdf)
     + abstract
         + use CNN to learn powerful denoiser priors, then plug into ADMM, HQS (half quadratic splittings)
+    + a good survey of SOTA method
+    + explained how to use half quadratic splitting (HQS) to do nonlinear minimizeation
+        + x-minimization is a quadratic regularized least squared problem
+        + explained how denoiser can replace the proximal operator in z-minimization. the arbitrary prior is replaced by the denoiser makes sense
+        + formulation similar to ADMM ...
+    + CNN denoiser
+        + diverse image dataset
+        + efficient, good representational poewr, can be used in conjunction with other denoisers
+        + has pointers on implementing a good net,
+        + MATLAB's matconvnet
+        + TNRD is actually a very good denoiser ...

 + [2017_learning_proximal_operators_using_denoising_networks_for_regularizing_inverse_image_problems](2017_learning_proximal_operators_using_denoising_networks_for_regularizing_inverse_image_problems.pdf)
     + abstract